markuptitan/markuptitan/README.md

 ## 🚀 About Me

 Hey!
-I'm **Samson Siyabonga Lukhele**, an aspiring **web developer** with a passion for creating sleek, user-friendly, and efficient web applications.
-I thrive on turning ideas into functional and visually captivating products.
-Whether it's coding up a storm or diving into new tech trends, I'm always looking for ways to grow and push the boundaries of what’s possible.
+I'm **Samson Siyabonga Lukhele**, an aspiring **web developer** passionate about creating sleek, user-friendly, and efficient web applications.
+I thrive on transforming ideas into functional and visually captivating products.
+Whether it's coding up a storm, exploring data structures, or working with cutting-edge technologies, I’m always seeking new opportunities to grow and push the boundaries of web development.

+Some of my favorite projects include:

+- A **React Counter App**, a great introduction to React, showcasing clean design and dynamic functionality.
-One of my favorite projects is a **real-time weather app**—a perfect blend of my JavaScript expertise and the thrill of solving real-world problems with technology.
-Want to check it out?
-Head over to my portfolio, and let’s connect!
-Together, we can create something awesome. 🌟
+- A **real-time weather app**, where I combined JavaScript expertise with solving real-world challenges.

+Want to check them out?
+Visit my portfolio and let’s connect to create something awesome together! 🌟

-### 🔭 What I'm currently working on:
+## 🔭 What I'm Currently Working On

+- 🛠 Mastering **Node.js** and **TypeScript** to strengthen my backend development skills
+- 🎯 Exploring **data structures** and enhancing projects with **localStorage** for a better user experience
-- 🛠 Crafting dynamic web applications using **JavaScript** and **Node.js**
+- 🚧 Crafting dynamic web applications using modern tools, frameworks, and best practices
-- 🎯 Building up my skillset with a strong focus on modern web development tools and best practices

----

 ## 🛠 My Tech Stack